Devilla/docs/ens-improvement-proposals/ensip-3-reverse-resolution.md

 #### function claimWithResolver(address owner, address resolver) returns (bytes32 node)

-When called by account `x`, instructs the ENS registry to set the resolver of the name `hex(x) + '.addr.reverse'` to the specified resolver, then transfer ownership of the name to the provided address, and return the namehash of the ENS record thus transferred.
+When called by account `x`, instructs the PNS registry to set the resolver of the name `hex(x) + '.addr.reverse'` to the specified resolver, then transfer ownership of the name to the provided address, and return the namehash of the PNS record thus transferred.
 This method facilitates setting up a custom resolver and owner in fewer transactions than would be required if calling `claim`.

 #### function setName(string name) returns (bytes32 node)